 These characters put a human face on the crisis.
 “There is better signal in the middle of the Mediterranean,” laments one African man as he observes the harsh Scottish terrain.
 Indeed, there is an elemental force in Limbo; the breeze, the cold and the emptiness cast a stark pathetic fallacy over the men’s purgatory.
-The titular limbo lasted 32 months and five days for Farhad (VIkash Bhai), a middle-aged Afghan with a penchant for Queen and Freddy Mercury.
-That’s how long the Home Office has been assessing his case.
-How long Omar will have to wait is a crushing prospect.
+The titular limbo has lasted 32 months and five days for Farhad (Vikash Bhai), another middle-aged Afghan at the mercy of the Home Office.
+Just how long Omar will have to wait is a crushing prospect.

 The bleakness of the Hebrides is compounded by their dour accommodation, which is practical but not conducive to any kind of happiness.
 The walls are pallid, the carpets are hideous, and the blocky television plays low-resolution episodes of Friends, that milky fodder of a sitcom.